 - The Permission of the Governing Body.
 Once it has been agreed that there is no impediment to your marriage, we may begin to discuss a date for your wedding.
 The Chaplain will apply to the Governing Body for permission to hold the service in the Chapel.
 St Catharine’s College Chapel requires that the bride or the groom must be either 1) a Fellow or former Fellow of the College, 2) a staff member of the College, 3) a current member of the College, or 4) an old member of the College.
 There may be restrictions on weddings at certain times of the year, such as during the examinations period.

 - An Archbishop's Special Marriage Licence.
 Assuming the Governing Body grants permission, the Chaplain will guide you through the process of applying for the Archbishop's Special Marriage Licence which you will need.
 The College Chapel operates outside the normal parochial system of the Church of England and the Special Licence replaces the Banns that would normally be read in a parish church.
-See this link for further details, particularly the sections relating to the Special Licence and to Marriage in a School or College Chapel.
-If you are to be married in a Registry Office or other venue we can discuss the possibility of a Service of Prayer and Dedication after a Civil Marriage, sometimes known as a 'Blessing Service'.
+See this link for further details.
+If you are to be married in a civil ceremony elsehwere, we can discuss the possibility of a Service of Prayer and Dedication after a Civil Marriage, sometimes known as a 'Blessing Service'.

-The Chapel comfortably seats about 100-110 guests.
-With additional seating, the number may comfortably be increased to around 150.
+At present we are limited by COVID-19 guidelines to 29 people in the Chapel, but under normal circumstances, the Chapel comfortably seats about 100-110 guests, With additional seating, the number may comfortably be increased to around 150.
 The numbers will depend on whether you choose to have a choir and/or instrumentalists at your wedding.

 Once the Governing Body has granted permission for use of the Chapel, you should be in touch the Director of Music Dr Edward Wickham if you would like an organist to play and a choir or soloist to sing.
 You will need to seek Dr Wickham's permission if you require anyone other than one of the College Organ Scholars to play at your wedding but please note that, in line with the standard engagement of professional musicians, a fee will still be payable, unless a College organist is unavailable.
 Dr Wickham will also be able to advise you if you wish to have musicians (for example, a string quartet) play at your wedding and/or reception.